CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

     "type": "water_clean",                    // item to spawn
     "message": "You spawn a bottle of water." // message, that would be shown upon activation },
-  "scent_modifier": 0.0,                      // float affecting the intensity of your smell (default: 1.0).
   "scent_intensity": 800,                     // int affecting the target scent toward which you current smell gravitates (default: 500).
   "scent_type": "sc_flower",                  // The scent_types you emit, as defined in scent_types.json (default: empty).
   "ignored_by": [ "ZOMBIE" ],                 // List of species ignoring you (default: empty).